manuelprogramming/OSA/README.md

-## Arnitsu-Remote-Control-System ARCS
+## OSA-Remote-Control-System ORCS
-This is a system to control the Optical Spectrum Analyzer MS9740B by Anritsu from a remote computer
+This is a system to control the Optical Spectrum Analyzer MS9740B by Anritsu with a remote computer

 ## Motivation
 This is a work related student Project at HOT – Hannoversches Zentrum für Optische Technologien.